TheBigBookMan/grad-dip/Databases/Reading/Fundamentals of Database Systems by Elmasri-Navathe.md

 - Cannot use the defining keys from any of the subclasses because each one is different and cannot be used exclusively to identifiy all entities in the union
 - The union/category becomes an entity with the surrogate key and the surrogate key becomes the FK in the defining superclasses
 - If defining superclasses have the same key then that key becomes the PK of the union/category

+## once finished wih step-9 then go step2-7 again to tidy up, rinse and repeat

 ## Mapping EER Model constructs to relations